A&V Oil and Gas Ltd recommended for onshore exploration block

 The Caribbean nation has pushed to expand exploration to counter declines in its oil and gas production.
 Gas and petrochemicals provide a large part of its export revenue.

-A decision to award licenses for six of the eight blocks on offer was taken by the country's cabinet on Thursday on the recommendation of Trinidad and Tobago Energy Minister Stuart Young, the people said.
+A decision to award licences for six of the eight blocks on offer was taken by the country’s Cabinet on Thursday on the recommendation of Trinidad and Tobago Energy Minister Stuart Young, the people said.
 Young is scheduled to address an international energy conference in Miami on Tuesday.

 Touchstone was recommended for the Cipero block, Eco Oil and Gas Solutions for the Tulsa block, and Challenger Energy received for the Guayaguayare block, the people said.